rakhimov/scram/README.rst

-This project attempts to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable to perform static fault tree analysis and uncertainty analysis.
+This project attempts to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable to perform static fault tree analysis, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
 The initial support for the OpenPSA_ model exchange format is provided.

 SCRAM generates a Graphviz Dot instruction file for a graphical